Dark Matter in the Coming Decade: Complementary Paths to Discovery and Beyond: The Four Pillars of Dark Matter Detection

 Motivating the existing and planned indirect detection efforts is the characteristic annihilation cross section of WIMP thermal relics.
 Although the precise value of this cross section depends on a number of model-dependent features, WIMP candidates that annihilate to the correct relic density to be dark matter typically have average cross sections (multiplied by the relative velocity of the annihilating WIMPs) of $\langle \sigma v \rangle\sim 3 \times 10^{-26}~\cm^3/\s$.

 Excitingly, indirect detection experiments have started to reach the level of sensitivity required to discover WIMPs with this annihilation cross section (thermal WIMP).
-Current constraints from the Fermi Gamma-Ray Space Telescope observations of some Milky Way satellite galaxies have begun to exclude thermal WIMP models~\cite{GeringerSameth:2011iw}.
-On the other hand, there are excesses seen in gamma rays and microwaves towards the Galactic Center that are remarkably consistent with a thermal WIMP dark matter interpretation.
+Current constraints from the Fermi Gamma-Ray Space Telescope observations of some Milky Way satellite galaxies have begun to exclude the low-mass region of some thermal WIMP models~\cite{GeringerSameth:2011iw}.
+On the other hand, there are excesses seen in gamma rays and microwaves towards the Galactic Center that are remarkably consistent with a thermal WIMP dark matter interpretation, though other explanations have not been ruled out.

+Measurements of the cosmic-ray antiproton spectrum from PAMELA also constrain some of the thermal WIMP models, with further results expected from AMS-02 experiment on the International Space Station.
+Above about 10 GeV, there is an excess in the cosmic-ray positron flux which is seen by PAMELA, Fermi and the AMS-02 experiments.
+This has been interpreted as a sign of dark matter annihilating to leptons, although nearby pulsars could also provide an explanation.
+The indirect detection of dark matter is a major science goal of the kilometer-scale neutrino telescope IceCube as well.
+In contrast to other indirect searches, neutrino telescopes are most sensitive to WIMPs that annihilate in the core of the Sun.
+Current constraints from IceCube data have begun to exclude otherwise viable WIMP models.

 Indirect searches are not limited to dark matter in the form of WIMPs.
 Sterile neutrinos, for example, are predicted to decay, leading to potentially observable X-ray spectral lines~\cite{Abazajian:2001vt}.

-Cosmic rays and neutrinos add complementary information to the photon searches in many cases.
-Measurements of the cosmic-ray antiproton spectrum from PAMELA constrain some of the thermal WIMP models, with further results expected from AMS-02 experiment on the International Space Station.
-There is an excess seen in the cosmic-ray positron flux by PAMELA, Fermi and the AMS-02 experiments above about 10 GeV, which has been interpreted as a sign of dark matter annihilating to leptons, although nearby pulsars could also explain the data.
-The kilometer-scale neutrino telescope IceCube also has the indirect detection of dark matter as a major science goal.
-In contrast to other indirect searches, neutrino telescopes are most sensitive to WIMPs that annihilate in the core of the Sun.
-Current constraints from IceCube data have begun to exclude otherwise viable WIMP models.
+Solar axion searches are sensitive to axions produced in the Sun (because of their coupling to photons) which then convert in the magnetic field of the detector \cite{Kusenko:2006rh}.